Flux159/cassie-odm/README.md

 ```

-Note: 'npm test' creates a keyspace "CassieTest" on your local Cassandra server then deletes it when done.
+Note: 'npm test' creates a keyspace "cassietest" on your local Cassandra server then deletes it when done.

 Get code coverage reports by running 'npm run test-coverage' (coverage reports will go into /coverage directory).